mohan/php-helpers/docs/php-helpers-catalyst-book.md

 **localhost** | Network that is internal to the computer, without needing a real network connection | Network that works only in the computer, not outside the computer. | Examples are localhost web applications
 ```

+`http` (Hyper Text Trasnfer Protocol) is the protocol used for communication between a web server and the web browser.

-In this book we will focus on `localhost` PHP applications.
+As in the illustration above, in this book we will focus on `http://localhost` PHP applications.

 ---
 ##+ 3.2 HTML in-depth